Fox-ML-infrastructure/Fox-v1-infra/docs/03_technical/implementation/ADDING_PROPRIETARY_MODELS.md

 This guide explains how to add proprietary or custom models to the TRAINING pipeline using the `BaseModelTrainer` class.

 > **Note:** This example uses the standard AGPL header.
-If you are implementing a truly proprietary model outside of the AGPL'd Fox-v1-infra codebase (e.g., in a private extension layer), you should use your own license header consistent with your organization's policies.
+If you are implementing a truly proprietary model outside of the AGPL'd FoxML Core codebase (e.g., in a private extension layer), you should use your own license header consistent with your organization's policies.

 ## TL;DR